You are in: Home » Software

 Learn more... (sorry, in italian only).

-Do-It-Yourself time-lapse movies with gphoto2
+Time-lapse movies with gphoto2

 Some time ago I began experimenting with gphoto2 to capture snapshots of clouds, and generating time-lapse movies.